Acacia species with data conflicts

 To be fair to Dr. Clement, it is noteable that no one at FDA actually tried to replicate her work rather than apparently rejecting the precautions taken to prevent degradation as being unnecessary.
 I may agree with the *conclusions* of her critics but I would also suggest that, thus far, no one can legitimately claim that anyone actually attempted to replicate what was reported in Clement et al. 1997 and 1998.
 For the most part, Clement began by extracting fresh (1997) and fresh and still frozen (1998) plant materials, whereas Pawar et al 2014 freeze-dried their fresh plant samples.
 (Clement had used freeze-drying of fresh frozen leaves for quantification of N-methylphenethylamine.)
 Pawar also omitted the use of argon which Clement presented as important to prevent degradation of alkaloids.
 However, Pawar’s interest was not an academic one trying to reproduce Clement’s results but rather was the result of FDA interest and was focused on establishing what compounds were in the diet products they also tested — and whether those contents came from this plant.
 Their point of study really had no reason to respect the concerns voiced about the degradation of alkaloid content.
 And to be fair to her critics, Clement did not describe the needs for such protection within her two accounts with nearly the same amount of details as she did within that 2013 interview.
 (The pertinent comments from those papers as concerns argon can be found quoted farther below.)

-In that interview (if you have not already done so, you might want to read it before continuing) there are a number of things the careful reader might notice are peculiar for sake of not being mentioned at all, such as their discovery of a wealth of novel Acacia alkaloids.
+In that interview (which now appears to be offline?) there are a number of things the careful reader might notice as being peculiar for sake of not being mentioned at all, such as their discovery of a wealth of novel Acacia alkaloids.

 There are also some words included in that interview that are worth noticing (and worth comparing to the published details):